SeanRosario/deeplearning-papernotes/notes/supervised-learning-of-universal-sentence-representations.md

 ### Key Points
 - The SNLI corpus is a large corpus of sentence pairs that have been manually categories into 3 classes: entailment, contradiction, and neutral.
 The SNLI task is good for learning sentence vectors because it forces the model to learn semantic representations

+-  The word vectors for the models are 300 dimension Glove vectors pretrained on Common crawl.
+These weights are fixed during training, testing and inference.

 - The 4 sentence encoding architectures used are:
     - LSTM/GRU: Essentially the encoder of a seq2seq model
     - BiLSTM: Bi-directional LSTM where each dim of the two (forwards and backwards) encoding are either summed or max-pooled.